CFTC Whistleblower Program: Rewards for Futures Trading Whistleblowers

 The CFTC Whistleblower Program offers two layers of protection to guard against retaliation.
 As a preliminary safeguard, the CFTC provides for confidential and anonymous filing.
 It treats the identity of all whistleblowers and the information it obtains from a whistleblower as confidential and also provides whistleblowers with the option to report information anonymously.
 Next, while the CFTC has declined to exercise its enforcement authority over retaliation claims, the Commodity Exchange Act, as amended by the Dodd-Frank Act, enables individuals to file a claim in federal district court if they believe they have been retaliated against for reporting violations of the CEA.
 Whistleblowers may bring a retaliation claim regardless of whether or not the info they provided to the CFTC qualifies them for an award under the Program.
 Retaliation claims under the CEA are subject to a two-year statute of limitations.
 A successful CEA retaliation claim will entitle a whistleblower to reinstatement, back pay with interest, compensation for any special damages sustained as a result of the discharge or discrimination including litigation costs, expert witness fees, and reasonable attorney’s fees.

 The CFTC Whistleblower Practice Guide

-To learn more about the CFTC Whistleblower Program and how you might qualify to earn an award for providing the CFTC with information about violations of the CEA, read our CFTC Whistleblower Practice Guide, prepared by Katz, Marshall & Banks partner Lisa J. Banks.
+To learn more about the CFTC Whistleblower Program and how you might qualify to earn an award for providing the CFTC with information about violations of the CEA, read our CFTC Whistleblower Practice Guide, prepared by Katz, Marshall & Banks partners Lisa J. Banks and Michael A. Filoromo.
 The Guide provides a comprehensive and up-to-date explanation of the law and valuable practice tips for CFTC whistleblowers and their counsel, and also explains the legal protections that CFTC whistleblowers have against retaliation.